vl01s/vl01s.github.io/index.md

 [ES] Hola, bienvenido(a) a CyberLogic.
 Este es mi blog personal en donde comparto mis notas acerca de algoritmos y otros temas relacionados a las ciencias de la computación.
 Principalmente uso el lenguaje de programación [Julia](https://julialang.org).

+> If you want to set off and go develop some grand new thing, you don't need millions of dollars of
+> capitalization.
+You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to
+> work on, and the dedication to go through with it.
+> -- <cite>[John D. Carmack]</cite>